drishh207/TravelVista/README.md

 **Implementation Diagram**
 ![TravelVista Diagram.png](https://github.com/drishh207/TravelVista/blob/main/TravelVista%20Diagram.png)

-As we advace in the webiste, we will apply *Collaborative Filtering* to improve the personalization and provide better recommendations to first time users.
+As we advance in the website, we will apply *Collaborative Filtering* to improve the personalization and provide better recommendations to first time users.

 ## Usage Details
 1. Clone the repository.